mitgedanken/fig-standards/proposed/phpdoc-tags.md

 ## 1. Introduction

-The main purpose of this PSR is to provide a complete catalog of Tags in the [PHPDoc standard][PHPDOC_PSR].
+The main purpose of this PSR is to provide a complete catalog of Tags in the [PHPDoc standard][phpdoc_psr].

 This document SHALL NOT:

-* Describe a catalog of Annotations.
+- Describe a catalog of Annotations.
-* Describe best practices or recommendations for Coding Standards on the application of the PHPDoc standard.
+- Describe best practices or recommendations for Coding Standards on the application of the PHPDoc standard.
 This document is limited to a formal specification of syntax and intention.